Nitro/bump/README.md

 # Help
 So far we have only built a very simple prototype.
-Thsi is not our full time job and we are not android developers so we could do with some help:
+This is not our full time job and we are not android developers so we could do with some help:
 * How to we collect data while smartphone in pocket or bag
 * How to we identitfy start and end of cycling journeys
 * How to we make the data available